 The following describes the principal activities from which the Company generates its revenue.
-The Company's only reportable segment is its MSS business.
+The Company's only reportable segment is its MSS business

 Duplex Service Revenue.
 The Company recognizes revenue for monthly access fees in the period services are rendered.
 Access fees represent the minimum monthly charge for each line of service based on its associated rate plan.
-The Company also recognizes revenue for airtime minutes in excess of the monthly access fees in the period such minutes are used.
-The Company offers certain annual plans whereby a customer prepays for a predetermined amount of minutes.
+The Company also recognizes revenue for airtime minutes and data in excess of the monthly access fees in the period such minutes or data are used.
+The Company offers certain annual plans whereby a customer prepays for a predetermined amount of minutes and data.
 In these cases, revenue is recognized consistent with a customer's expected pattern of usage based on historical experience because the Company believes that this method most accurately depicts the satisfaction of the Company's obligation to the customer.
 This usage pattern is typically seasonal and highest in the second and third calendar quarters of the year.
 The Company offers other annual plans whereby the customer is charged an annual fee to access the Company's system with an unlimited amount of usage.
-These fees are recognized on a straight-line basis over the term of the plan.
+Annual fees for unlimited plans are recognized on a straight-line basis over the term of the plans.